Pshy0/pshy_merge/HELP.md

 This module handles commands.

 You can run a command by starting it with "`!`".
-If another non-pshy module has the same command, but you want to run the pshy one, you can run "`!pshy <command>`".
+If you included scripts that are not made by me, and if both my script and the other use the same command name:
+- Prefix your commands as `!pshy.<command>` to run a command from a pshy module.
+- Prefix your commands as `!other.<command>` to run a command from another module.

 In this guide, commands will be presented this way: